Merck Manual

 Treatment of Actinic Keratoses

-• Lesion-directed therapy or field-directed therapy
+• Lesion-directed or field-directed therapy

 • Lesion-directed therapy